 When to Get Started

 In general, doctors recommend behavioral therapy as soon as your child is diagnosed with ADHD.
-The CDC says it is the preferred first treatment for all kids with ADHD, regardless of their age.
 If your child is diagnosed during preschool (age 4 or 5), it’s usually the only treatment used.
 Studies show behavioral therapy works as well as medication in young kids.
-If your preschooler doesn’t get better or has symptoms that are moderate or severe, then his doctor may prescribe medication.
+If your preschooler doesn’t get better or has symptoms that are moderate or severe, then their doctor may prescribe medication.

 The American Academy of Pediatrics (AAP) recommends behavioral therapy along with medication for children ages 6 and older.
 The combined treatment is sometimes referred to as a “multimodal approach.”